MasoniteFramework/docs/prologue/contributing-guide.md

   * `git push origin change-default-orm`
 * Open a pull request and follow the PR process below

-## Editing the Masonite core repository
+## Editing the Masonite repository

 The trick to this is that we need it to be pip installed and then quickly editable until we like it, and then pushed back to the repo for a PR.
 Do this only if you want to make changes to the core Masonite package